zesstra/mudstandards/intermud/doc/intermud-v25.rst

 field.
 This means it can contain special characters without error and it is used to carry the main body or data of all packets.

-The fields S (packet signature), V (version) and F (flags) **MUST** be in this order at the start of the packet before any other fields.
-This 3 fields are also referred to as the 'packet header'.
+The fields S (packet signature), NAME (the sending peers name), V (version) and F (flags) **MUST** be in this order at the start of the packet before any other fields.
+These 4 fields are also referred to as the 'packet header'.
 The general layout of packets is:

    [fragmentation header|]packet header|packet payload/data